-> Student who chose to participate in this competition have 17 categories to choose from.
-For more information please refer to the CRTC website Information will go home in October about how to register.
+Student who chose to participate in this competition have 17 categories to choose from.
+For more information please refer to the CRTC website Information will go home in January about how to register.
 Odyssey of the Mind Odyssey of the Mind is a creative problem-solving program for students ranging in age from kindergarten through college.
 Students work on teams to solve problems creatively!
 Modeled on interscholastic sports, Odyssey of the Mind’s creative competitions combines the excitement of athletic competition with fun-filled often zany mental gymnastics.
 Teams match wits & abilities together to develop creative solutions to broadly defined problems.
 It allows students to work with others and provides them with the opportunity to learn creative problem solving, brainstorming, and teamwork.
 Students form teams of up to seven members to develop a solution to one of six Long Term Problems over several months.
 During this time, teams are also working on developing their skills for other aspects of the competition.
-Applications are available in the front office.
+Not available at this time

-> What is the Helen Ruffin Reading Bowl?
+What is the Helen Ruffin Reading Bowl?

 The Helen Ruffin Reading Bowl (HRRB) is a state wide reading competition open to students in grades 4th and 5th grade at MCAA.
 This year there are seventeen books on the booklist for the elementary division.
 Students will practice using a buzzer system to answer questions about the books they have read.
 A love of reading, as well as, a competitive spirit are necessary for this competition team.

 Who can participate?
 4th and 5th graders